ColeBye/terrier-assessment/README.md

 ### Approach taken:
 The scheduler is my first project in Rails, so I took my time exploring its features and creating small test projects before starting the main project.
-I choose sqlite for the database because I've used it in previous projects and a small project like this won't be held back by its simplicity.
+I initially choose sqlite for the database because I've used it in previous projects and a small project like this wouldn't be held back by its simplicity.
+Later I switched to postgresql to implement hosting on Heroku.
 Additionally, I chose to implement two different rake operations for maximum flexibility.
 My thought was that developers might be more likely to use the CLI, but users would need the feature available from the front-end.
 In the future, the app could even be extended to allow user to input multiple spreadsheets for different days and weeks.

 ### Challenges faced:
 The main challenge I faced would be hosting on Heroku.
 Postgres was throwing BadConnection errors